PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

       nuttx-code/NxWidgets/UnitTests/README.txt

-    Here is the quick summary of the build steps:
+    Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/nuttx-code):

     1. Intall the nxwm configuration

-       $ cd ~/nuttx/nuttx-code/tools
+       $ cd ~/nuttx-code/tools
        $ ./configure.sh shenzhou/nxwm

     2. Make the build context (only)